Hounddd/wn-gdprplus-plugin/README.md

 #### Appearance

-If you wish, you can define your own color scheme by defining the following css variables in a `.gdpr-bannerwide` selector:
+If you wish, you can define your own color scheme by specifying the following css variables in a `.gdpr-bannerwide` selector:

 ```css
 .gdpr-bannerwide {